kwaldenphd/football-structured-data/README.md

 This lab will involve using data analysis and visualization methods to interact with digitized football-related material from the University Archives as structured data.
 The project will include opportunities to develop a data model/structure, use manual or computational methods to map information from primary sources to a data structure, and conduct exploratory data analysis/visualization (using coding and no-coding tools/methods).
 This lab will focus on methods for working with structured data.

+[Click here](https://github.com/kwaldenphd/football-structured-data/blob/main/acknowledgements.md) to view a full list of acknowledgements for this lab.

 # Table of Contents

 - [Background](#background)